eksmarkus/customer-churn/README.md

 Streaming TV and movies catalog (StreamingMovies)
 The subscription fee can be paid on a monthly, yearly, or biennial basis.
 There are various payment methods available, and customers have the option to choose paperless billing.

-## DNA Restrictions
+## NDA Restrictions

 This project was executed as a final graduation work at Yandex Practicum Course on Data Science.
-Due to DNA Restrictions, the date is the property of the Project Owner and the online course organizer.
+Due to NDA Restrictions, the date is the property of the Project Owner and the online course organizer.
 The outcomes of this project are publicly available for read-only.

 # Report